Marine Mammals

 Globicephala melas

 Norway: all along the Norwegian coast, seen regularly inside the Vestfjord.
-High peak season from May-September for group gatherings, breeding and feeding.
+High peak season from May-September for group gatherings, breeding, and feeding.

-Size: males 7.8 m, females 5.8 m, calf 1.8 m
+Size: males 6.7 m, females 5.7 m, calf 1.8 m

-Weight: males 2.3 t, females 1.3 t, calf 100 kg
+Weight: males 2.3 tons, females 1.3 tons, calf 80 kg

-Age: males 40 yrs, females 60 yrs
+Age: males 35-45 years, females 60 years

-Sexual maturity: males 12-15 yrs, females 6-15 yrs
+Sexual maturity: males ~12 years, females ~8 years

-Gestation: 12-15 mths, 3-5 yrs in between births
+Gestation: 12-16 months, 3-5 years in between births

-Weaning: 27 months or longer (up to 10 years)
+Weaning: 2-3 years or longer (up to 10 years)

-Diet: squid (cephalopods) and some fish
+Diet: squid (cephalopods) and some fish (mackerel, cod, Greenland turbot, herring, hake, dogfish).

 Distribution: Two sub-species: North Atlantic (Globicephala melas melas) widespread to at least 68° N, and the Southern Hemisphere (Globicephala melas edwardii) from 19–60° S. They do not share the warmer waters with short-finned pilot whales.